Speaker Profile

 STEVEN WACHS

-BEST SELLER - Stability Studies and Estimating Shelf Life with Regression Models
+Stability Studies And Estimating Shelf Life With Regression Models

 Modeling and Optimizing Process/Product Behavior using Design of Experiments